univention/univention-corporate-server/doc/developer-reference/translation.rst

 {Comments)
-How to rever to the univention-l10n-fr package?
+How to refer to the univention-l10n-fr package?
 - Translation package   what we use colloquially but not particularly nice.
 - Localization package  official name but we don't really provide localization?!
 - Language package?     mabe good, mabe not specific enough

-{old stuff}
-The original, english messages are the source code and wrapped with the gettext function, aliased to  `_`.
-It swaps the message with its translation if a different language is specified beforehand.
-The actual translation strings are supplied by `.po` files, which

 .. _chap:translation: